DUNE-DAQ/daq-kube/baseline/prometheus/README.md

 The `variables` provided should in theory make it easy to add dedicated instances with specific filters.

 The lables are kept in the global namespace under `variables/alertmanager_labels.yaml` and `variables/prometheus_labels.yaml`.

+The "default" prometheus is available within the cluster under the name `prometheus.monitoring.svc` on port 9090 The "default" alertmanager is available within the cluster under the name `alertmanager.monitoring.svc` on port 9093